alexfernandez/alexfernandez.github.io/permanent/cv.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 format: 2016-08 is August 2016.

-### 2019-05 to present: Influencity
+### 2019-04 to 2019-12: Influencity

-I am currently working as the CTO of [Influencity](https://www.influencity.com/), a thriving company in the field of influencer marketing.
+My latest position was CTO of [Influencity](https://www.influencity.com/), a thriving company in the field of influencer marketing.
-I am leading a team of talented developers to help build the best platform for influencer marketing, using Node.js and React.
+I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.

-### 2017-10 to 2019-04: Devo (Formerly Logtrust)
+### 2017-10 to 2019-03: Devo (Formerly Logtrust)

 [Devo](https://www.devo.com/) is
 a thriving Spanish company that collects huge amounts of data